 The main symptom of AS is chronic, or long-term, pain ranging from mild to severe.
 It’s important to treat pain to stay ahead of it.
 Once it becomes severe, it’s more difficult to manage.

 The physical toll of ongoing pain is often obvious, but the toll is also emotional.
 Research shows chronic pain negatively impacts:

 The good news is also indicates treating chronic pain successfully may reverse its negative effects on the brain.

 2. You’ll reduce your risk of AS-related depression and anxiety

 Most people with AS live full and productive lives.
 Still, living with a painful chronic condition is challenging and at times downright difficult.
 It affects every area of your life and makes daily tasks more difficult.

 You may struggle to manage AS symptoms at work or prefer to stay close to home instead of pursuing a social life.
 This may lead to feelings of frustration, depression, and anxiety.
-A 2016 study showed people with AS are 60 percent more likely to seek help for depression than the background population.
+A showed people with AS are 60 percent more likely to seek help for depression than the background population.

 3. You may limit your risk of AS problems outside of your joints